TAKE NOTE: COVID-19 Information

 Huntingdon College welcomes applications from students who wish to transfer from other regionally accredited colleges and universities.
 Transfer applications are reviewed and admission decisions are reached after the required information has been received by the Office of Admission.

-Transfer students who have earned 24 or more semester hours with a cumulative 2.00 GPA are accepted by the Office of Admission based on college credit only.
-Transfer students who have earned less than 24 semester hours are evaluated based on the guidelines for freshman admission, including high school transcripts.
+• Applications from transfer students who have earned fewer than 24 semester hours are evaluated based on guidelines for freshman admission, including high school transcripts.

 Transfer Scholarships are determined by a student’s cumulative academic grade point average.
 For students who have attended more than one post-secondary institution, the academic grade point average will be calculated from all colleges and universities attended.